mybahub/Fraud_analytics/README.md

 ## 2. Data Analysis

-+ Exploratory Data Analysis
++ **Exploratory Data Analysis**

-+ Data Cleaning: exclude properties own by the government and fill the missing values
++ **Data Cleaning**: exclude properties own by the government and fill the missing values

-+ Feature Creation: create 45 new features from 3 fields based on the knowledge of properties valuation
++ **Feature Creation**: create 45 new features from 3 fields based on the knowledge of properties valuation

-+ Dimensionality Reduction:represent data with 6 features through PCA and normalized the result to prepare for the modeling
++ **Dimensionality Reduction**:represent data with 6 features through PCA and normalized the result to prepare for the modeling

-+ Fraud Model Algorithm: Establish two models for fraud score calculation
++ **Fraud Model Algorithm**: Establish two models for fraud score calculation

   1) Z score outliers by calculating each data point's Euclidean distance from the origin

   2) Autoencoder error which is the difference between the input and the output of the autoencoder vectors

-+ Summarize Results : combine the two unscale scores to get the final rank of records
++ **Summarize Results** : combine the two unscale scores to get the final rank of records